 Catfishing for Convictions: Florida Police Bend Entrapment Rules?

-“Could haves” come in many forms, but what happens when you’re arrested for them and a prosecutor is determined to convict you of serious and felonious crimes that never factually occurred?
+St. Lucie County, FL – “Could haves” come in many forms, but what happens when you’re arrested for them and a prosecutor is determined to convict you of serious and felonious crimes that never factually occurred?
 In fact, what if your “crime” was completely fabricated by the police, who utilized fraudulent means to entrap you?
 Are you guilty just because government says you could have committed that particular crime?
 Couldn’t the government make us all criminals using underhanded tactics?
-One St. Lucie County resident, Peter Hill, and many other citizens who’ve been arrested in Florida are starting to fight back against what they consider a, government criminal entrapment ring.
+One St. Lucie County resident, and many other citizens who’ve been arrested in Florida, are starting to fight back against what they call a government criminal entrapment ring.

 Of similar importance are juries; jurors determine if an entrapment defense is a valid criminal defense.